-Three Townsend brothers John, Henry, and Richard arrived in Oyster Bay, Long Island, New York in the 1600s.
-No father has been identified and where the brothers came from is not known.
+Three Townsend brothers John, Henry, and Richard arrived in Oyster Bay, Long Island, New York in the mid-1600s.
+No parents or a place of birth have been identified.

-Some of the men tested claim or have proof of decendency from one or another of the three brothers, while others do not claim decendency from a specific brother.
+The haplogroup is R-U152 [the old R1b1a2a1a1b3].
+Information on this haplogroup can be found on Wikipedia.
+Some of the men tested claim or have proof of decendency from one or another of the three brothers, while others cannot document decendency from a specific brother.
 The ancestor name in bold indicates a documented ancestry back to the three brothers.
-In addition, the presence of mutations that probably are shared as opposed to separately occurring link some persons together.
+In addition, the presence of mutations, that probably are shared as opposed to separately occurring, link some persons together.